adambom/CSS3-Please-for-SASS/readme.markdown

 Then you have access to all of the mixins in the file.

-For example usage, see the examples.css file.
+For example usage, see the examples.scss file.